mehdouch77/seera_project/README.md

 # Introduction
-With this project you can deploy an automated wordpress stack with RDS as a DB on AWS cloud
+With this project you can deploy an automated wordpress stack with RDS on AWS cloud

 # Prerequisites Details
 To be able to deploy this stack you must have :